marmy28/db_constraints/docs/keyedcollection.md

 ```

-Notifies `this` which property changed.
+Notifies `this` which property changed and sets containsChanges to true.
-This also emits a signal with the property name that changed.
+This also emits a signal with the property name that changed
+and the key to it in this collection.

 Parameters |
 ---|